Volunteers Work To Beautify Baltimore, Improve Its Greenspaces

 BALTIMORE (WJZ) — Community members and leaders are working to beautify Baltimore this summer.

 Dozens of volunteers spent Saturday pulling weeds, picking up trash, and planting shrubs in Baltimore’s Upton community on the grounds of the former P.S.
-103READ MORE: Abortion Rights Protests Continued In Maryland Saturday Over A Scotus Ruling To Overturn Roe V. Wade
+103READ MORE: Violent Crimes Detectives Investigate Saturday Night Double Shooting In Reisterstown, Maryland

 This is where Justice Thurgood Marshall, the first Black member of the U.S. Supreme Court, attended elementary school from 1914 to 1920.